aarsonline/aarsonline.github.io/class1/gln/README.md

 ## Non-translational functions

+Human GlnRS interacts with apoptosis signal-regulating kinase 1 and inhibits apoptosis (Ko et al., 2001).
+This interaction and the subsequent prevention of cell death is regulated by the intracellular concentration of glutamine (Ko et al., 2001).

 ## Clinical significance

+Mutations in QARS1 have been associated with developmental epileptic encephalopathy (Johannesen et al, 2019; Chan et al., 2022) as well as other abnormalities of the central nervous system and/or senses (Fuchs et al., 2018).

 With the exception of certain human parasites like Leishmania (Nabholz et al., 1994), there is no mitochondrial GlnRS in eukaryotes (including humans).
 Instead, mitochondrial Gln-tRNA$^\text{Gln}$ is produced through the non-discriminating GlxRS, coupled with a transmidation pathway (Schön et al., 1988, Frechin et al., 2009, Nagao et al. 2009, Echevarria et al. 2014).